borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

-    - self-managed: connect an existing DID and external wallet provided by the owner or administrator of the BPN in order to issue verifiable credentials to and request presentations from the related DID
+    - self-managed: connect an existing DID and external wallet provided by the owner or administrator of the BPN in order to issue verifiable credentials to and request presentations from the related DID (not in scope)

 - Allow other service or user interface components as well as DID owners themselves to issue and store Verifiable Credentials